Investigator Studies Program (MISP): Insomnia

 Note: BELSOMRA® has been designated by the US DEA as a Schedule IV Controlled Substance.
 US Investigator initiated study sites and site personnel must provide proof of Federal Registration and State Licensure.
 All study sites must have standard operating procedures in place for compliance with all applicable controlled substance laws and regulations

-Please complete a full protocol and detailed budget via Visiontracker
+Please complete a protocol with detailed budget via Visiontracker

 Critical Activities and Timelines:

-|Full Protocol Submission / Detailed Budget Deadline
+|Protocol Submission / Detailed Budget Deadline

 ||July 1, 2023